Linaro/lava/doc/v2/standard-test-jobs.rst

    shipped with LAVA and are routinely tested on ``staging.validation.linaro.org``.

+.. index:: job metadata, metadata

+.. _job_metadata:

 Metadata
 ********

-Standard test jobs include metadata which links the test job back to the build information, logs and scripts.
+Standard test jobs include :term:`metadata` which links the test job back to the build information, logs and scripts.

+Metadata consists of a series of key value pairs where the key must be a single word (no whitespace, underscores and hyphens are allowed).
+Keys must be unique within the metadata.Keys used in metadata should be consistent across particular groups of test jobs with data specific to that test job in the value.

 Ensure that you change the **metadata** to point at your local repository so that you can easily distinguish between the results with and without your